ComBin/puppet-opensearch/REFERENCE.md

 ##### <a name="datadir"></a>`datadir`

-Data type: `Elasticsearch::Multipath`
+Data type: `Opensearch::Multipath`

-Allows you to set the data directory of Elasticsearch.
+Allows you to set the data directory of Opensearch.

 ##### <a name="default_logging_level"></a>`default_logging_level`

 Data type: `String`

-Default logging level for Elasticsearch.
+Default logging level for Opensearch.

 Default value: `$logging_level`